churchers/vm-bhyve/README.md

 ## Autocomplete

-If you are using the default csh/tcsh shell built into FreeBSD, the following command should allow autocomplete to work for all the currently supported functions.
+If you are using the default csh/tcsh shell built into FreeBSD, running the following command should allow autocomplete to work for all the currently supported functions.
 This is especially useful for viewing and completing guest & ISO file names.
 Please note that there's three ocurrances of '/path/to/vm' which need to be changed to the directory containing your virtual machines.

+To make the autocomplete features available permanently, add the following to your `$HOME/.cshrc` file.
+Then either logout/login, or run `source ~/.cshrc` to cause the `.cshrc` file to be reloaded.

     complete vm \
      'p@1@(list create install start stop console configure reset poweroff destroy clone snapshot rollback add switch iso)@' \